 Breast Explant Surgery Recovery Time

-It’s typical for patients to experience some uncertainty about having explant surgery.
+It’s typical for patients to experience some uncertainty about having explant surgery recovery.
 In the same way that you took time to consider how breast augmentation would fit into your life, it’s reasonable to consider the impact of removing them.

 Because you’ve already had breast augmentation surgery, you have an idea of how long it might take you to recover from this procedure.
 However, If your augmentation surgery was many years ago, your previous recovery experience may not offer the most accurate time estimate as you consider this procedure.